Yujiro Hayami: Biography

-Professor Yujiro Hayami was born on 26 November 1932 in Tokyo, Japan.
+Hayami was born on 26 November 1932 in Tokyo, Japan.
 His college education was at the Faculty of Liberal Arts, University of Tokyo, from where he graduated in 1956.
 He continued his education as a research associate at the National Research Institute of Agricultural Economics, Ministry of Agriculture, Forestry and Fisheries, Ngoyo, Japan, but a year later, moved to the Department of Economics and Sociology, University of Iowa from where he obtained his PhD in 1960.

 Career

-Professor Hayami started his career in 1966, as an Associate Professor, Faculty of Economics at Tokyo Metropolitan University where he worked till 1986.
+Hayami started his career in 1966, as an associate professor, Faculty of Economics at Tokyo Metropolitan University where he worked till 1986.
 In between, he was also a visiting associate professor of agricultural economics at the University of Minnesota from 1968 to 1970 and Agricultural Economist at the International Rice Research Institute in the Philippines from 1974 to 1976.
-In 1986, he joined the School of International Politics, Economics and Business, Aoyama Gakuin University, Tokyo where he worked as the professor of Economics till 2000 when he was made the Director of the Foundation for Advanced Studies on International Development (FASID) till his death on 24 December 2012.
+In 1986, he joined the School of International Politics, Economics and Business, Aoyama Gakuin University, Tokyo, where he worked as the professor of economics till 2000 when he was made the director of the Foundation for Advanced Studies on International Development (FASID) till his death on 24 December 2012.
 Professor Hayami was also a visiting T. H. Lee Professor of World Affairs Chair, Cornell University from 1995 to 1996.

 The major achievements credited to Yujiro Hayami are: